associatedpress/harvester/docs/configuration_resource.md

 ## Limiting Allowed Resources

-By default AP Harvester is not picky about the resources it uses to render forms.
+By default Harvester is not picky about the resources it uses to render forms.
 Anyone can create a Google Sheet, set it up correctly, share it with your service account, and be off to the races.
 Depending on how you deploy it, you may want to lock down your Harvester a little more tightly.

 You can add a tab called `allowlist` to your configuration sheet; the allowlist specifies resources without custom URLs that Harvester is allowed to use.